caffeine93/nightfirespy/README.md

 The master server system described above was developed and maintained by GameSpy, a company which was acquired by Glu Mobile in 2012 and [announced the shutdown of its entire master server infrastructure in 2014](https://web.archive.org/web/20230517215936/https://www.polygon.com/2014/4/3/5579254/gamespy-technology-shutdown-date-multiplayer-server-hosting-matchmaking).
-This suddenly left many of the games that it servered to die a slow death as players were suddenly unable to get any servers listed.
+This suddenly left many of the games that it served to die a slow death as players were suddenly unable to get any servers listed.
 The only available option was to directly enter the IP:port value of a known gameserver host.